 Matthias Von Braun is an award-winning dark surrealist filmmaker.
 His short films have been screened at renowned art galleries, and film festivals around the world.

-Matthias Von Braun’s Devoid has been nominated for sixteen awards and won five awards including;
+Matthias Von Braun’s Devoid has been nominated for twenty-three international film festival awards and won six awards in different categories at festivals in London, Berlin, Madrid, and Los Angeles.

 By Adrian Perez